-High cholesterol, also called hypercholesteremia, puts men at increased risk for heart attacks, strokes, and peripheral artery disease.
-For many men, the risk of high cholesterol starts in their 20s and increases with age.
+High cholesterol, also called hypercholesteremia, puts men at greater risk for heart attacks, strokes, and peripheral artery disease.
+For many men, the risk from high cholesterol starts in their 20s and increases with age.

 High cholesterol tends to run in families, so obviously genes play a role.
-But a variety of lifestyle factors also affect cholesterol levels -- including diet, activity level, and body weight.
+But a variety of lifestyle choices -- including diet, activity, and body weight -- also affect cholesterol levels.
 The only way to know how high your cholesterol levels are is to get a simple blood test.
-Everyone over 20 should get a cholesterol test at least once a year.
+Everyone over 20 should get a cholesterol test at least once every 5 years.
 If your numbers are high, your doctor may recommend the test more often.